gpansu/angular2-draggable/README.md

 # API

 ## Directive:
-`ngDraggable` directive support following input porperties:
+`ngDraggable` directive support following input properties:
 + `ngDraggable`: boolean.
 You can toggle the draggable capability by setting `true`/`false` to `ngDraggable`

 + `handle`: HTMLElement.
 Use template variable to refer to the handle element.
 Then only the handle element is draggable.